TheSwanFactory/hourofnode/INSTALL.md

 **Why install it locally?**
 Installing the web-app locally (as opposed to using it from hourofnode.org) allows you to make customized changes to the web-app and to design your own games via game description files.

 So ... let's get the installation process started.
+We also have more detailed instructions available for [installing on Microsoft Windows](http://theswanfactory.com/2014/12/06/installation-instructions-ms-windows/).

 **Supported Operating Systems**
 Any operating system that git, node.js, npm, and CoffeeScript supports should work for The Hour of Node project; as a locally installed web-application.
 Such common operating systems are: